emad-elsaid/emad-elsaid.github.io/source/content/posts/git as messages queue.md

 of our code changes, and we need a central point to pull and push these changes, this is why we use github/lab/bitbucket...etc.

-Alright, now lets introduce another idea, Git commits doesn't need to include changes, so you don't need to have to create files then commit these files to your git repo, you can create an empty commit with a command like this
+Alright, now lets introduce another idea: Git commits doesn't need to include changes, so you don't need to have to create files then commit these files to your git repo, you can create an empty commit with a command like this